Mumford-Tate groups of 1-motives and Weil pairing: Notations

 \subsection{1-motives}

-A 1-motive $M=[u:X \rightarrow G]$ over $K$ consists of \begin{itemize} \item a character group $X$ of a $n$-dimensional torus defined over $K$, that is a finitely generated $\gal$-module, \item an extension $G$ of an abelian variety by a torus, which is defined over $K$, and \item a morphism $u:X \to G$ of group varieties over $K$. \end{itemize} Since any morphism of $K$-varieties can be seen as a $\gal$-equivariant morphism of the corresponding $\oK$-varieties, having the group morphism $u:X \to G$ is equivalent to having a $\gal$-equivariant group morphism $u: \ZZ^n \longrightarrow G(\oK).$ As in \cite{BPSS,B03,B19,BG2}, we denote $Y(1)$ the torus whose character group is $Y^\vee$ and co-character group is $Y$.
+A 1-motive $M=[u:X \rightarrow G]$ over $K \subseteq \CC$ consists of \begin{itemize} \item a character group $X$ of a $n$-dimensional torus defined over $K$, that is a finitely generated torsion free $\gal$-module, \item an extension $G$ of an abelian variety by a torus, which is defined over $K$, and \item a morphism $u:X \to G$ of group varieties over $K$. \end{itemize} Since any morphism of $K$-varieties can be seen as a $\gal$-equivariant morphism of the corresponding $\oK$-varieties, having the group morphism $u:X \to G$ is equivalent to having a $\gal$-equivariant group morphism